 It is the people, it is the people, it is the people

-Kyra hails originally from France but is a Canadian citizen and is now a New Zealand resident.
-She and her husband sailed here on board their yacht Nyon in 2013 and have put down anchor here in the Bay of Islands ever since.
-Like most of us, Kyra is capable of turning her hand to most tasks, a “Jill of all Trades” and she looks after much of the administrative and marketing for the Trust but has been known to step on board to help out when required.
-She’s a creative individual, artist and writer and she has been with us on a part time basis since 2015.
-Her hashtag is #lifeonagypsyboat.
+Kyra hails originally from France but is a Canadian citizen who is now a New Zealand resident.
+She and her husband sailed away from Canada in 2011.
+After spending 16 months in Mexico, they crossed the Pacific on board their 62 year old strip-planked yacht Nyon and arrived in New Zealand in November 2013.
+They continue to live aboard and spend as much time as possible sailing in the Bay.
+Like most of us, Kyra is capable of turning her hand to most tasks, she is a “Jill of all Trades”, an asset when working for small not-for-profit organisations back in Canada and now in New Zealand.
+She joined the Tucker in 2015 and is the Sales and Operations Manager for the Trust.
+She’s a creative individual, artist and writer as well as an avid sailor.
+Her hashtag is #lifeonasmallboat.

 Ethan has been involved with the Trust since 2015.
 At the age of 15, he became a trainee on one of the youth development voyages.
 He discovered a passion for the ocean and sailing.
 Shortly after his voyage, he applied to volunteer aboard during the summer tourist season.
 He was a volunteer crew from 2015 to 2017.
 Ethan was then offered a cadetship and on-going training for 1 year to work towards his skipper’s ticket.
 This was fully funded by the Trust.
 In October 2018, he attended his final examinations and gained his SRL Skipper’s ticket.
 He is now working as a skipper for another company but remains as relief crew with the Tucker after spending a year as a member of the core Tucker crew.